 You now have an overview of the most important settings and rules for image composition.
 Now it’s up to you to learn how to take great photographs.
 But don’t worry, you won’t be left alone if you don’t want to.
 There are several ways you can learn photography.

 They exist.
 The people who sit down at home and go through online tutorials and read books and teach themselves everything.
 I pay respect to those who do because it takes not only discipline but also patience.

 Option 2: A photo course for beginners

 If you prefer to be guided by someone, I recommend you take a photo course for beginners.
 The photo course explains the camera settings and how aperture, shutter speed and ISO are related.
-The advantage of a photo course is personal guidance and you can ask all the questions you have.
+The advantage of attending a photography course for beginners is personal guidance and you can ask all the questions you have.

 Whichever option you choose, the most important thing is to stay tuned and practice.
 The more you do, the better you get.
 The more you shoot, the faster you will be able to change the camera settings.
 Find inspiration from photographers, plan photo projects, and share your photos in groups.

 Is a photography tour something for you?

 If you like to travel and want to improve your photography skills in a group of like-minded people, I invite you to join me on a photography trip.
 A photography tour is about being able to take pictures in a quiet environment, visiting the most beautiful photo spots at the best times, developing your skills and having fun.